An Open-Source RRAM Compiler

+The work presented in \cite{antoniadis2021open} described a novel RRAM architecture and demonstrated the results only of the RRAM array generation and its layout verification.
+This paper extends this work by improving the RRAM architecture described in \cite{antoniadis2021open} and presents the first open source RRAM compiler which automatically generates the RRAM including its peripheral circuits, verifies their layout and performs timing characterisation.
+The features of the RRAM compiler presented in this work are presented in Tab.~\ref{tab:version_comparison}.
+It is clear that the work presented in ~\cite{antoniadis2021open} includes partially only two features of the RRAM compiler presented in this paper.
+The proposed RRAM compiler includes new features regarding Place and Route (P\&R) of memory blocks, co-integration of analogue and digital blocks, layout verification of the whole RRAM and timing characterisation.
+The source code of the proposed RRAM compiler has been published on Github:

-This Section described the background regarding RRAMs and memory compilers.
-Section \ref{sec:RRAM_architecture} presents the proposed RRAM architecture.
+This Section briefly described the background regarding RRAMs, memory compilers and the new features of the proposed RRAM compiler.
+Section \ref{sec:RRAM_architecture} presents the RRAM architecture and its most important blocks.
 In Section \ref{sec:RRAM_Compiler} the RRAM compiler structure and the characterisation procedure are described.
 Section \ref{sec:results} analyses the results produced by a number of automatically generated designs.
 Finally, Section \ref{sec:conclusion} summarises this paper.